If you are looking for the best posture exercises for seniors, I’ve got you covered!

 How To Perform the Child’s Pose (8 Simple Steps)

-2. Spread the knees making sure that your toes are still touching.
-You can keep your thighs and knees together if you have tight hips.
+- Spread the knees, making sure that your toes are still touching.
+If you have tight hips, you can keep your thighs and knees together.

-4. In this posture, the head and the chest should be resting between the thighs or, better still, on top.
-Bring your head down such that your forehead touches the floor.
+- In this posture, the head and chest should rest between the thighs or, better still, on top.
+Bring your head down so that your forehead touches the floor.

-5. Your arms should be extended, and your palms should be facing down.
-While still seated on the heels, lengthen your spine from the hips extending it further using the fingertips.
+- Your arms should be extended, and your palms should face down.
+While still seated on the heels, lengthen your spine from the hips, extending it further using your fingertips.

 Join DoctorJo as she teaches you the magic of the child’s pose!